We use affiliate links and may receive a small commission on purchases.

 Leaving our snowshoes in front of the hut.

 And lit on a fire to warm ourselves up.

 Then we continues our way back to the Fell Centre Kiilopää.

-In general we had a very great time in Saariselkä and Kiilopää.
+In general, we had a very great time in Saariselkä and Kiilopää.
 We can highly recommend the Fell Centre Kiilopää.
-The price value is really good, your are close to the wilderness, the food was good quality and staff was nice too.
+The price value is really good, your are close to the wilderness, the food was good quality and the staff was nice too.
 We will definitely come back here in the future.